ADPKD in children

 - Blood in the urine

 Children are more likely to get symptoms as their ADPKD gets worse and cysts become bigger.
-It’s very rare for children with ADPKD to develop such severe disease that they need dialysis or a kidney transplant during childhood.
+It’s extremely rare for children with ADPKD to develop such severe disease that they need dialysis or a kidney transplant during childhood.

 - Having enlarged kidneys